adamrogoyski/tetris/README.md

 * Keyboard handling and repeated key presses are close but not identical.
 * The timing of the frame rate and piece-drop rate is within a few percent the same.
 * The C, C++, Go, and Pascal versions use GPU textures, so the board can be easily scaled.
-    * The Perl, Python, and Scheme versions use bitmaps and are at a fixed size.
+    * The Javascript, Perl, Python, and Scheme versions use bitmaps and are at a fixed size.
 * The Scheme version makes unnecessary copies of the board game-state to keep a consistent style.
 * The Scheme version uses lists rather than vectors for everything.
+* The Javascript version is written with asynchronous callbacks.

 The music is performed by me on guitar.
 They should be close to note-for-note identical to the three Nintendo Gameboy Tetris songs.